International students: Before you arrive

 Where we can meet you

 During arrivals weekend (21 and 22 September), we run a Meet and Greet service to welcome you and help you reach your destination.
-Find out where we can meet you.

 What to do next